 How a Moriarty dial is made

 Each and every Moriarty watch is individually crafted, ensuring uncompromising attention to every detail.
-Using traditional techniques, from hand-finishing, pad printing and engraving, our creations are not only functional timekeepers, but also timeless works of art.
+Using traditional techniques and hand-finishing our creations are not only functional timepieces, but also works of art.

 Enamel being prepared for painting onto a watch dial